amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 I used the blending mode burn to with the color ramp reds to indicate where the majority of reefs are located at.

+I used the merge vector layer tool to merge the layers of the healthy and the unhealthy coral reefs together.
+That way it can be easier to find and locate them.
+Once I merge the vector layers together to get the unhealthy and healthy coral reefs, I then merge those two vector layers together to get all of the coral reef locations for the Hawaiian Islands.

 This is a heatmap of all the coral reefs around the Hawaiian Islands.

 ![all_locations_heat](https://user-images.githubusercontent.com/42807705/50249484-2e721f00-03ac-11e9-8b4a-4e9e778398c5.jpg)